EduGord/ai-collab-template/docs/context-coherence-loop.md

 3. A self-healing routine must auto-fix any discovered gaps
 4. Reflection must be logged on audit failures
 5. A version bump should trigger introspection

+---

+This document is currently under construction.

+🛠️ To be filled with guidance, structure, and examples for:
+- context coherence loop